One of the things that makes the Electric Palace such a great place to visit is our fabulous, dedicated volunteer team.

 As a film lover, when moving to a new place, one of the first things I do is take a look at the local cinema.
 I discovered the Electric Palace when I moved to St Leonards in mid-2020 when the pandemic slowed down for some months.
 The cinema was closed then, but I wrote to the director Rebecca who kindly showed me the lovely venue and we had an exciting talk.

 As a film scholar and programmer specialising in Latin American film, I proposed to bring more films from Latin America into the programme, and was thrilled by how the team welcomed my idea!
-So I am now one of the cinema's film programmers.
+So I am now one of the cinema's film programmers and I host the monthly Book to Film Club screenings and discussions.

 How long have you worked at the cinema?